hoprnet/hoprnet/getting-started/hopr-chat/quickstart.md

 To learn more about our network, please go to our **Main Concepts** section.
 You can also learn how to connect to a different network by going to our **Advanced Setup.** For more information and updates about the **HOPR Network**, please follow our [Twitter](https://twitter.com/hoprnet).
 For questions and additional information, please go to our [Telegram](https://t.me/hoprnet) channel.

+If you do not want to receive HOPR messages anymore, you can just close the terminal window in which you have HOPR Chat running.
+To **uninstall** just delete the `HOPR Chat` folder containing the program you were running.